 Student & Programmatic Support

-A full-time Assistant Director assists students throughout their studies at Cornell.
+A full-time Associate Director assists students throughout their studies at Cornell.
 Students receive help with career exploration, such as opportunities to job shadow; information about graduate and professional school pre-requisites; and assistance in obtaining research experience and high profile internship placements.
 The Dimensions faculty director and a Health Professions Committee provide additional guidance.